mhairolfahmi/Zyra-ecommerce-analysis-projects/README.md

 ## Executive Summary

-### Overview Findings
+### Overview

-Zyra’s sales have shown remarkable growth of sales from its lauching date in january 2019.
-Zyra have recorded a total sales of $2518,653 with total orders of 42,294 and average order value of 87 for duration of 2019 to 2023
+Since its debut in 2019, Zyra has recorded consistent sales growth, increasing from $53K in total sales in 2019 to $1,286,122 in 2023.
+This growth was primarily driven by a year-on-year average order volume increase of 129%, while maintaining a stable average order value (AOV) of $86.
+The top-performing product categories, Bottoms and Tops, contributed 46% of Zyra’s total sales revenue.
+Between 2019 and 2023, Zyra attracted 25,812 customers who registered through its app

+##Inside Deep Dive

+### Sales Trends